alkislardeniz/Spotify-Freemium/README.md

 <img src="https://raw.githubusercontent.com/alkislardeniz/freemium-spotify/master/sf.png" height="50%" width="50%">

 <h1>What's that?</h1>
 <p>Spotify Freemium is a simple program to download any publicly available Spotify playlist from YouTube.
-To get rid of any <b>API usage</b> both for <a href="https://developer.spotify.com/documentation/web-api/reference/playlists/get-playlists-tracks/">Spotify</a> and <a href="https://developers.google.com/youtube/v3/docs/search/list/">YouTube</a>, Selenium is used during fetching a playlist from Spotify and finding an alternative download url from YouTube.
+To get rid of any <b>API usage</b> both for <a href="https://developer.spotify.com/documentation/web-api/reference/playlists/get-playlists-tracks/">Spotify</a> and <a href="https://developers.google.com/youtube/v3/docs/search/list/">YouTube</a>, Selenium is used during fetching a playlist from Spotify and finding an alternative download URL from YouTube.
 It downloads the video as mp3 format by using the youtube-dl library.
 So the source code is really clean.</p>

 <h2>Prerequisites</h2>
 <p>To download dependencies(selenium, urllib3 and youtube-dl) of the project, you can use the following command: </p>